ang-zeyu/infisearch/docs/src/getting_started.md

 ### Other Cli Options

-- `--config-init`: While optional, if it is your first time running the tool, you can run the above command with this flag, then **run it again without this flag**.
-This flag outputs the default `morsels_config.json` that can be used to [configure the indexer](./indexer_configuration.md) later on, and does not perform any indexing.
 - `-c <config-file-path>`: You may also change the config file location (relative to the `source-folder-path`) using the `-c <config-file-path>` option.
-- `--preserve-output-folder`: **All existing contents** in the output folder are also **removed** when running a full index.
+- `--preserve-output-folder`: All existing contents in the output folder are also removed when running a full index.
 Specify this option to avoid this.

 ## Installing the search library / UI